 - The season premiere of a new Star Wars show on Disney+

 STAR WARS PARTY FOOD IDEAS

-I am a confirmed themed party food nerd, so I made sure that all the menu items for the Star Wars party had appropriately dorky names.
+I am a confirmed themed party food nerd, so I made sure that all the menu items for the Star Wars party had appropriately dorky names based on Star Wars characters, locations, and more.
 The food was all relatively low-maintenance and inexpensive too, from the burgers to the no-bake cookies.
-I hope you can take some of these ideas and use them for your Star Wars birthday party!
+I hope you can take some of these ideas and use them for your Star Wars party!